Business Banking

 For the most part, the role of the sweep network is to help alleviate risk for businesses rather than create more of it.
 By allowing customers to increase the FDIC insurance on large deposits, the sweep program model helps ensure that as much of your funds are protected as possible.

-Even in the event of a bank failure, a sweep network can further protect customers’ funds because of their placement across multiple FDIC-insured banks.
+Even in the event of a bank failure, a sweep network can further protect customers’ funds by spreading their funds across multiple FDIC-insured banks.
 Ultimately, the failure of a single bank wouldn’t impact the funds held at those other banks across the network, so customers would be able to recover most if not all of their funds.
 Though there could be some delay due to FDIC intervention in such an event, customers would be able to recover all of their funds from the banks that haven’t failed, even in excess of FDIC insurance limits.

 At Mercury, our goal is always to provide a trusted banking experience that exceeds customer expectations — and that includes doing everything we can behind the scenes to protect your funds, engage with trusted partners, and pass on meaningful benefits for your business through those partnerships.